davideberly/GeometricToolsLibrary/README.md

 port of the GTE libraries except that header file organization has been modified.
 The LogAssert and LogError exception macros have different names;
 there are more macros for specialized exceptions that C++ supports.

+The plan for graphics support in GTL is to wrap Vulkan for a cross-platform graphics engine.
+Later I might consider writing a wrapper for DirectX 12, but this depends on how much the quality of Microsoft Windows 11 continues to decline.
+It also depends on how much more Microsoft ties their technologies into Microsoft Windows and Microsoft 365 with the goal of vendor lock-in, which in my opinion (and others' opinions) is extremely undesirable.

 ## Documentation ##